cmdruid/regtest-workbench/README.md

 ### \#\# ./build

 This path contains the build script, related dockerfiles, and compiled binaries.
 When you run the `start.sh` script, it will fist scan the `build/dockerfiles` and `build/out` path in order to compare files.
 If a binary appears to be missing, the start script will then call the build script (with the related dockerfile), and request to build the missing binary from source.
+Compiled binaries are then copied `build/out`.

 If you have just cloned this repositry, it's best to run `./start.sh --compile` as a first step, so that launching your first node doesn't force you to compile everything at once.

-Any compressed binaries located in `build/out` are copied and installed at build time, so feel free to add your own.
+All files located in `build/out` are copied over to the main docker image and installed at build time, so feel free to include any binaries you wish!
 The script recognizes tar.gz compression, and will strip the first folder before unpacking into `/usr`, so make sure to pack your binaries accordingly.

-You can also add your own dockerfiles, or modify the existing ones in order to try different builds and versions.
-For adding custom dockerfiles, make sure your dockerfile produces a compiled binary with a matching substring, so the start script can correctly determine which baineies are present / missing.
+You can also add your own `build/dockerfiles`, or modify the existing ones in order to try different builds and versions.
+If you add a custom dockerfile, make sure it also names the binary with a matching substring, so the start script can correctly determine if your binary is present / missing.

 ### \#\# ./config

 These are the configuration files used by the main services in the stack.
 The entire config folder is copied at build time, located at `/root/config` in the image.
 Feel free to modify these files or add your own, then use `--build` or `--rebuild` to refresh the image when starting a container.

+The `.bash_aliases` file is also loaded upon startup, feel free to use it to customize your environment!

 ### \#\# ./contrib